 Cost of healthcare in Cambodia

-Healthcare in Cambodia is affordable compared to Western countries, but quality can vary.
-Public hospitals generally don’t meet Western standards, so expats prefer private clinics and hospitals for better care, even though they come at a higher cost.
+The cost of healthcare in Cambodia is affordable compared to Western countries, but quality can vary.
+Public hospitals generally don’t meet Western standards, so most expats prefer private clinics and hospitals for better care, even though they come at a higher cost.

-If you need specialised care or face serious medical issues, many expats choose to travel to nearby Thailand or Singapore.
+If you need specialised care or face serious medical issues, you might choose to travel to nearby Thailand or Singapore.
 Comprehensive health insurance is highly recommended, especially one that includes coverage for medical evacuation in case of emergencies.

 Cost of living in Cambodia chart